bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 * SeriesDescription

-In the upper right are the DICOM:
+These DICOM values are displayed in the upper right corner:

 * StudyDescription